stephenhouser/f-engrave/README.md

 ## Compiling

-In the OSX directory, run `make`.
-This will create a clickable OSX Application named `F-Engrave.app` that can then be distributed or moved to your Applications folder.
+In the main directory run `build.sh`.
+This will create a clickable OSX Application named `f-engrave-XXX.app` (where XXX is the version number of f-engrave) that can then be distributed or moved to your Applications folder.

-## Additional Programs
+## Dependencies

 Includes `ttf2cxf` modified makefile for OS X with X11 in `/usr/X11` to allow engraving of TrueType (`ttf`) fonts.
+Will need `libfreetype` installed to compile.

 Does not include `potrace`.
 If `potrace` is installed in the system path or in `/usr/local/bin` (e.g. Homebrew) then bitmap (`PBM`) files can be read and